Expensify/App/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I verified testing steps are clear and they cover the changes made in this PR
     - [ ] I verified the testing environment is mentioned in the test steps
 - [ ] I verified testing steps cover success & fail scenarios (if applicable)
+- [ ] I checked that screenshots or videos are included for tests on [all platforms](https://github.com/Expensify/App/blob/main/CONTRIBUTING.md#make-sure-you-can-test-on-all-platforms)
 - [ ] I verified tests pass on **all platforms** & I tested again on:
     - [ ] iOS / native
     - [ ] Android / native